cindygraffin-pro/cloud-practitionner/readme.md

 - load data once every hour
 - 10x better perf than other data warehouse, scale to PBs of data
 - columnar storage of data
-- massively parallel query execution (MPP), higly aailable
+- massively parallel query execution (MPP), highly aailable
 - pay as you go
 - sql interface for performing the queries
 - BI (Business Intelligence) tools such as AWS Quicksight or Tableau integrated with it